Talk to Frank - Honest information about drugs

 The Frank guide to festivals

-Festival season is upon us once more.
-As well as the music and being with friends, festivals are places where our inhibitions and ‘safer’ choices can go out the window.
-The sense of freedom that festivals create can be a lot of fun but there can also be temptation and maybe even pressure to drink more than you would or to take drugs.
+It’s festival season again.
+As well as having fun, dancing and being with friends, festivals are places where our inhibitions and ‘safer’ choices can go out the window.
+The sense of freedom that festivals create can be amazing but there can also be temptation and maybe even pressure to drink more than you would or to take drugs.
+The fact that more drugs are being ‘cut’ with more dangerous things now means it is more important than ever to stay safe.

 Tips to stay safe

-• Alcohol and other drugs can alter how you make decisions - you should never feel pressured into doing anything you aren’t comfortable with.
+• Alcohol and drugs can alter how you make decisions - you should never feel pressured into doing anything you aren’t comfortable with.
+Even at festivals, most people aren’t taking drugs so don’t feel you have to take them to fit in.

-• If you find you’re having not quite as good a time as you expected but don’t feel you need medical attention, you can visit the welfare team.
+• It’s easy to get lost in a crowd and feel overwhelmed so try to stick together if you can.
+If you or anyone else starts to feel unwell, help them get medical attention or visit the welfare team.
 Most festivals have a team of people who are there to check on your welfare.
 Find out where welfare is located when you arrive on site so you know where to go if you start to feel a bit strange or just want somebody to talk to.

 If you or someone you are with becomes unconscious or unresponsive, put them on their side in the recovery position and find immediate medical attention by alerting a steward or member of event staff.

-You should always be honest with any doctor, nurse, paramedic or welfare team about what you have taken so they know how best to help you.
+You should always be honest with any doctor, nurse, paramedic or welfare team about what you think you or someone you’re with has taken so they know how best to help.
+Health and welfare professionals will not inform the Police about what you share with them.

 The UK law at festivals is no different to anywhere else.
-Drugs are illegal and if you’re found in possession of illegal drugs on site, you may be ejected from the festival site and/or arrested.
+Drugs are illegal and if you’re found in possession of illegal drugs on site you will be ejected from the festival site and/or arrested.
 All festivals have strict security measures in place which can include full searches on arrival and drug detection or ‘sniffer’ dogs.
-For larger events, the police sometimes search people before they arrive on site at train stations or other stop off points.
+For larger events, the police sometimes search people before they arrive on site, at train stations or other stop off points.

 Related drugs